 The clip also featured Emily's co-workers and boss at the fictional marketing agency, Savoir: Luc, Julien and Sylvie, played by Gouery, Arnold and Leroy-Beaulieu respectively.

 Collins as Emily Cooper rounded out the star-studded video, and as she leed down at two text message notifications, sighed and said forlornly, "Ugh, deux."

 As part of the announcement, Netflix also shared a fictional letter from Emily's boss, Sylvie, announcing the news.

 What is “Emily in Paris” about?

-The hype around the dramedy was picked up instantly, and the show has even been described as "2020's answer to 'The Devil Wears Prada.'"
+The hype around the dramedy picked up instantly after it premiered, and the show was even described as "2020's answer to 'The Devil Wears Prada.'"